ladislaoo/covid19global/README.md

 # covid19global

-A small project in fluter about covid19 progress in the wolrd.
+A small project in fluter about covid19 progress in the world.

 ## Getting Started